Treasurers of All-Volunteer Organizations: Eight Key Responsibilities

 We provided you with two theater tickets with a fair market value of $50.
 Your tax deduction is limited to the amount of cash and value of any property contributed, reduced by the value of any goods or services received in return.
 Accordingly, the amount eligible for a federal income tax deduction is $450.

-There are exceptions for items of minimal value such as pens and mugs.
+There are exceptions for items of minimal value, such as pens and mugs.
 See the discussion regarding “quid pro quo” donations in IRS Publication 1771.

-5. Track volunteer time
+5. Track Volunteer Time

-In many AVOs volunteer effort represents the majority of resource inflow.
+In many AVOs, volunteer effort represents the majority of resource inflow.
 Tracking volunteers can help protect volunteers and the nonprofit from certain forms of liability and provide helpful data for planning future programs and events.

-And if you intend to seek grants you’ll want to reflect the value of your volunteers in your budget and grant proposals.
+And, if you intend to seek grants, you’ll want to reflect the value of your volunteers in your budget and grant proposals.
 Otherwise, your board and other stakeholders may not know if you have the people in place to get the job done well.

-See “Tracking Volunteers to Boost Your Bottom Line” for more information along with sample volunteer tracking forms.
+See “Tracking Volunteers to Boost Your Bottom Line” for more information, along with sample volunteer tracking forms.

-6. Plan and evaluate with a budget
+6. Plan and Evaluate with a Budget

 Expressed in financial terms, a budget is a map that shows what you plan to do and how you plan to get there.
 It’s a key tool for getting everyone to agree on what your group will and won’t do in the coming year.
-And in informal AVOs where internal controls are often lacking, the budget is your canary in the coal mine.
-An unexplained variance between a budgeted and actual line item of revenue or expense, for example, may be the first red flag signaling a more serious problem.

-Preparing an effective budget starts with asking leaders to estimate what they’ll need and to provide specific proposals for financing it.
 Reviewing last year’s budget is a key part of the process.
 Cost and revenue estimates need to be reasonable and attainable.
-Avoid the temptation to ’wing’ estimates or to be overly optimistic about contribution increases.
-At the same time, don’t act like a watchdog at the gate of the treasury, opposing all new funding proposals with knee-jerk resistance.
+Avoid the temptation to “wing” estimates or to be overly optimistic about contribution increases.

-For AVOs with minimal cash flow or whose finances revolve around a single event, paper-based record keeping may be acceptable.
-A template treasurer’s report with blanks for handwritten amounts can be just as effective as a computer-based system if the figures can be easily traced to supporting documents and are presented clearly.
-For such organizations, a simple monthly reconciliation of bank account activity classifying receipts and disbursements and reconciling beginning to ending cash balances may be enough to form the basis for a summarized quarterly financial report to the board.
+For such organizations, a simple monthly reconciliation of bank account activity classifying receipts and disbursements, and reconciling beginning to ending cash balances may be enough to form the basis for a summarized quarterly financial report to the board.

 As the organization grows, a switch to commercial accounting software such as QuickBooks® may be the best next step.
 It is vital at this juncture that you get set up with a proper chart of accounts and get the necessary training from someone with nonprofit accounting experience.

-8. Recruit the next treasurer
+8. Recruit the Next AVO Treasurer

-Like other volunteers, the treasurer will not serve indefinitely.
-Unfortunately, some AVO treasurers entrench themselves and resist transfer of control.
 Throughout their term of service, effective treasurers encourage and equip fellow volunteers to participate in financial management duties.
 When it’s time for the treasurer to pass the baton, these AVOs will enjoy the least disruption.

 Indeed, all board members share equal responsibility for the financial health of your organization.
-Officer titles vary, but those typically described as President, Vice President, and Secretary form a core board leadership group alongside the Treasurer.
-The Secretary should be diligent in taking complete and concise minutes that reflect filing of the treasurer’s report and all board decisions.
+Officer titles vary, but those typically described as president, vice president, and secretary form a core board leadership group alongside the treasurer.
+The secretary should be diligent in taking complete and concise minutes that reflect filing of the treasurer’s report and all board decisions.

 See also: